The benefits of breastfeeding

 Studies suggest that breastfeeding can have long-term benefits for a child’s cognitive development.

 As you regularly experience closeness and skin-to-skin contact with your baby through breastfeeding, you can both start to form a strong bond with each other.

 It's convenient and free.

 What to do if you need help

-For some mums, breastfeeding can be challenging, and there are a number of reasons for that.
-If you’re having trouble, or you’re just not sure how to do it properly, that’s ok.
-You can get help from your midwife, lactation consultant, doctor or plunket nurse – or you could reach out to other mums who have breastfed and experienced similar challenges.
+For some mums, breastfeeding can be challenging, and there are several reasons for that.
+If you're having trouble, or you're just not sure how to do it properly, that's ok.
+You can get help from your midwife, lactation consultant, doctor or Plunket nurse.

 For more information on breastfeeding, visit the Ministry of Health website >